19hours/sg-statutes/Acts/State Courts Act.md

 (a) grant such relief, redress or remedy or combination of remedies, either absolute or conditional; and

-(b) give such and the like effect to every ground of defence or counterclaim equitable or legal (subject to section 24),
+(b) give such and the like effect to every ground of defence or counterclaim equitable or legal,

 as ought to be granted or given in the like action by the High Court and in as full and ample a manner.